-Recently, Prof. Parekh has turned his research focus on understanding the nature of interference in wireless communication systems.
+After spending some years focusing on the nature of interference in wireless communication systems, he is now trying to understanding large distributed peer to peer systems in the context of multimedia networks and Moocs.
 He carries out this research at the Wireless Foundations Center.

 - G. Bresler, A. Parekh, and D. Tse, "The Approximate Capacity of the Many-to-One and One-to-Many Gaussian Interference Channels," IEEE Trans.
 Inform.
 Theory, vol. 46, pp. 4566--4592, Sep.
 2010.

 - R. Etkin, A. Parekh, and D. Tse, "Spectrum sharing for unlicensed bands," IEEE J. Selected Areas in Communications, vol. 25, no. 3, pp. 517-528, April 2007.